 Language and terminology can perpetuate racial inequality by reinforcing White privilege.

-The terms ‘BME’ and ‘BAME’ are also problematic because they mask inequalities as they are experienced by different racialised ethnic groups.
+The terms ‘BME’ and ‘BAME’ are also problematic because they mask inequalities as they are experienced by different racialised ethnic groups, for example rendering anti-Black racism invisible.
 The use of these terms reinforce racial inequality by maintaining White ethnic identity as privileged.
 Since ‘White’ is never named as an identity, it continues to be normative so that people of colour only exist in a marginalised position that is de-centred by whiteness.

 The term ‘people of colour’ as used in the USA is preferred, because while it is acknowledged as homogeneous, it does not include ‘minority’, a term that places non-White people in a subordinate position to those racialised as White.

 An alternative term is ‘racialised minorities’, which draws attention to the racialisation of people of colour and serves to highlight the discursive power of whiteness.
 As such the term is a critique of whiteness and therefore a form of resistance.

 The term ‘Black’ can also be used politically to refer to non-White groups as a unifying term and one that historically symbolises collective empowerment; or to draw distinction between different ethnicities ‘Brown’ can also be used to refer to non-Black peoples, as used here .

 Dr Deborah Gabriel, Founder & Director of Black British Academics